wujtruj/docker-octopress/README.md

 ## Blogging with Octopress

-2 ways of doing this
+2 ways of doing this:

+### Automatic

-### Automatic (if You are in an interactive shell)
+Run an interactive shell:

+    docker run -v `pwd`/source:/srv/octopress-master/source -v `pwd`/config:/srv/octopress-master/config -p 4000:80 -i -t --entrypoint="/bin/bash" wujtruj/octopress

     rake new_post["Post title"]

-Then You edit it in `posts` directory.
+Then you edit it in `source/_posts/` directory.
+When you finish writing new post, it can be published by re-running Octopress container in daemon mode.

 ### Manual

-In `posts` directory create `YYYY-MM-DD-title.markdown` file:
+In `source/_posts` directory create `YYYY-MM-DD-title.markdown` file:

     ---
     layout: post
-    title: "Hello World"
+    title: "Post Title"
-    date: 2013-11-01 11:11
+    date: YYYY-MM-DD HH:MM
     comments: true
     categories: General
     ---
     **Hello World!**
     This an example post with very short content

+Then restart container.

 ## License